1973–74 Boston Celtics season

 The 1973–74 Boston Celtics season was their 28th in the National Basketball Association (NBA).
-The Celtics won their 12th title, as well as their division for the third consecutive season.
+The Celtics won their 12th title, defeating the Milwaukee Bucks of Kareem Abdul-Jabbar in a seven-game series.
+The Celtics also won their division for the third consecutive season.
 This was their 13th finals appearance, and first since 1968–69.

+The 1974 NBA Finals were a closely-matched series, with two overtime games and requiring all seven games of the best-of-seven series to be played.
+Game 6 was especially intense, with Milwaukee winning on Kareem Abdul-Jabbar's skyhook with three seconds left in double overtime.
+However, Boston won handily in Game 7, 102-87.